How Amazon Echo Alexa Helps Seniors with Dementia

 How much do Amazon Echo Alexa devices cost?

-There are now a wide range of Amazon Echo devices that have the Alexa voice assistant built in.
+A wide range of Amazon Echo devices now have the Alexa voice assistant built-in.

-They’re available at a variety of price points, styles and colors, and include different features in addition to the Alexa technology.
+They’re available at various prices, styles, and colors and include features besides the Alexa technology.

 You buy these devices outright and don’t pay any additional subscription fees.